 Years 5-10 (2004 - 2009): “I know everything.
 I know which shoes are the best.
 I know which training is the best.
 I’m going to run so many marathons, so people think I’m amazing.
 I will never miss a day of training.”

 Years 10-15 (2010 - 2015, became a running coach): “Hmmm.
 Maybe stretching and strength training will be important if I want to run until I die.
 Maybe I should get some certifications.
-Maybe I should make a career out something I love to do.
+Maybe I should make a career out of something I love to do.
 Maybe I should read more about running.
 I am a runner, and that’s how I like to identify myself.”

 Years 15-Present (2015 - present, Global RunWestin Concierge for Westin Hotels and Resorts): “I don’t know what I’m doing, but I’m just going to allow myself to learn from each run, each race, each runner.
 Trails are my friend.
 It’s okay to take time off.
 Running does not define me, rather running refines me.”